ducktyper-ai/quackverse/docs/legacy/quackcore-plugins-comprehensive-guide.md

 if registry.is_registered("my-plugin"):
     print("Plugin is registered!")

-# List all registered plugins
+# List all registered modules
 plugin_names = registry.list_plugins()
 ```